 - The only damage suffered was to your own vehicle.
 If there is no property damage of any kind to anybody else—perhaps because the crash involved a concrete barrier—there is no property damage and therefore no cause of action for a hit and run charge.

 - You were not driving the vehicle.
 If a person is not the driver of the vehicle in the accident, they cannot be charged with a hit and run.
 This can happen if your vehicle is stolen or if it is taken without your permission.

 - You did not know that you were involved in an accident or that there were damages.
 Not knowing that there was an accident or damages is a viable defense under the California Vehicle Code.
 This can happen if the property damage is insignificant or you did not feel the impact.

 - You could not stop.
 If, for example, the accident involves road rage and the other driver pulls over and is threatening to you, this can be a defense for not stopping your vehicle.
 However, it is important that you report the accident to the police or California Highway Patrol immediately.

 - You could not render assistance.
 If there was a death involved, a defense to not rendering assistance is that you physically were unable to because you were also injured in the accident, were knocked unconscious, or your car was not drivable.

-Our criminal defense attorney at the Law Office of Lauren K. Johnson will provide you with experienced legal defense for hit and run charges.
+Our criminal defense attorney at the Law Office of Ms. Johnson-Norris will provide you with experienced legal defense for hit and run charges.
 If facing possible hit and run charges it is important to get in touch with our Orange County criminal defense lawyer as soon as possible.
-We can be reached by phone at 949-622-5522 or you can send us a message online today.
+We can be reached by phone at (949) 622-5522 or you can send us a message online today.